PLorei/Personal-Site/README.md

 * Added transition to make text gold when hovering on header links

 ###Footer Updates
-* Used new getScripts() prototype to conditionally add page-specific JavaScript
+* Used new getScripts() prototype to conditionally add page-specific JavaScript based on the URL

 ###Home Page Updates
 * Added Cathedral Banner image with my name in a transbox